IamCoder18/23684-Decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Actions/Actions.md

 **Behavior:**

-1. Find best slot to shoot (color preference or closest)
+1. Determine which slot contains the target ball (or closest ball if no color preference)
-2. Set spindexer target position to align with shooter
+2. Calculate the rotation needed to align the slot with the shooter
-3. Return true when position reached (within 50 ticks)
+3. Command the spindexer to rotate to that position
+4. Return true while the spindexer is still moving, false when aligned within tolerance

 **Target Slot Selection Priority:**